Saint-Pierre de Montmartre: History

-Merovingian sarcophagi and column capitals dating from the 7th century indicate that there was church on the summit of the butte of Montmartre, dedicated to Saint Peter, since the 6th century.
+Merovingian sarcophagi and column capitals dating from the 7th century indicate that there was a church on the summit of the butte of Montmartre, dedicated to Saint Peter, since the 6th century.
 Théodore Vacquier, the first municipal archaeologist of Paris, identified remains of a wall as belonging to the Temple of Mars, from which he believed Montmartre took its name.

 An early church, the "Sanctum Martrium", or "Chapel of Martyrs", was built on the same site in the 9th century, to mark the traditional location on the southern side of the hill where it was believed that the patron saint of Paris, Saint Denis, was beheaded, along with the priest Eleuthere and the Diacre Rustique.
 Ignatius of Loyola and his followers chose the same site for the foundation the Company of Jesus, or Jesuit order in 1534.
 In the ninth century the church became a stop for pilgrims going to the Saint Denis Basilica.

-In 1133 Louis VI purchased the territory of Montmartre from the monks of the Abbey of Saint-Martin-des-Champs.
+In 1133, Louis VI purchased the territory of Montmartre from the monks of the Abbey of Saint-Martin-des-Champs.
 He and his wife, Adelaide de Savoye, founded a royal convent for Benedictine nuns from the Monastery of Saint-Pierre-des-Dames.
 The church had two functions; the eastern portion, dedicated to the Virgin Mary and to Saint Denis, was used by the nuns, while the western portion, dedicated to Saint Peter, were used by the residents of the local parish.

 The abbey was reconsecrated by Pope Eugenius III in 1147, in a lavish royal ceremony where Bernard of Clairvaux (better known as Saint Bernard) and Peter, Abbot of Cluny, acted as acolytes.

 In 1622, the chapel of the Holy Martyr was converted to a priory, which was designated "the lower church".
 The 1670s and early 1680s marked a special moment in the history of the abbey.
-During the years when Françoise Renée de Lorraine, the sister of Marie, Duchess of Guise, was abbess, and especially while Marguerite Louise d'Orléans, Grand Duchess of Tuscany, was in confined residence there (starting in 1675), music came to play an important role in the abbey religious services.
+During the years when Françoise Renée de Lorraine, the sister of Marie, Duchess of Guise, was abbess, and especially while Marguerite Louise d'Orléans, Grand Duchess of Tuscany, was in confined residence there, starting in 1675, music came to play an important role in the abbey religious services.
 Marc-Antoine Charpentier, Marie's composer, wrote devotional music to be performed there.

 By the 1680s the buildings of the upper abbey were in poor condition.
 In 1686 the religious community abandoned the buildings, except for the abbey church, and moved down the hill to a new priory.
 The church was preserved as a choir for the nuns and a sepulchre for the Abbesses.